With Shio Koji, a natural seasoning used in Japanese cooking, you can make EASY & DELICIOUS Shio Koji Chicken in no time with just 4 ingredients!

 - Once the chicken is cooked through, change the oven setting from Bake to Broil.
 Broil the chicken until the skin has nice char, about 3–5 minutes (depends on how far the chicken is from the heat source).
 Remove from the oven.

-- Cut the chicken thigh into 4 pieces (if you eat with chopsticks) and serve immediately.
+- Cut each chicken thigh into 4 pieces (if you eat with chopsticks) and serve immediately.

 - You can keep the leftovers in an airtight container and store in the refrigerator for up to 4 days and in the freezer for 2–3 months.